Counting the Cost

 Activities + Resources

-Heavenly Father, it is easy to say that we want to follow Jesus, but it isn't always easy to do.
-Help us to follow him, whatever the cost.
-In the name of Jesus we pray, Amen.
+God, it’s easy to say that we want to follow Jesus, but it isn't always easy to do.
+Help us to follow Him, whatever the cost.
+In Jesus’ name, amen.